How Do You Find a Hidden Car Tracker Placed By A Private Investigator?

 The short answer is yes private investigators can use GPS trackers to track your vehicle, and for the most part, it is legal for them to do so.
 Private investigators are able to track vehicles by placing a real time GPS tracker on the car they want to follow, and then they can remotely track that vehicle 24/7 from a computer or cell phone.
 By using a realtime GPS tracking device, private investigators can easily learn if a person is cheating.
 They can then use this data and combine it with more physical evidence such as photos to prove to their clients that their husband or wife is having an affair.

 Where Do Private Investigators Put Tracking Devices?

-What if you are not cheating on your partner and believe that a private investigator has put a GPS tracker on your car?
+What if you are not cheating on your partner and believe that a private detective has put a GPS tracker on your car?
 If you asked the question, “Where do private investigators put tracking devices?” the answer is simple: under the car.
 The most sophisticated real time GPS trackers used by private investigators are small, waterproof, wireless, and engineered with a surface magnet so they can easily be hidden under a car.
 This makes the GPS vehicle tracker very hard for a driver to find, but more importantly, it is a gray area legally speaking since the device was not placed inside the vehicle.
 Although most private investigator tracking devices are hidden under a car, it is important to remember: